RayyanStudiosTM/RayyanStudiosTM/README.md

 # 💫 About Me:
+Hi, I’m Rayyan 👋<br>
+🧑‍💼 I’m actively contributing as a Lead Software Developer at GDSC MIT Aurangabad and a core member of GDG MIT Aurangabad, where I help organize tech events, mentor students, and promote innovation through community-driven learning.<br>
+🏆 I’ve won multiple national-level hackathons, ranked among the top 5% students in my college, and I’m passionate about building impactful tech solutions using AI, cloud, and full-stack development.<br>

 🔭 I’m currently working on:<br>
 --Building innovative web applications and AI-powered tools that enhance productivity and user experience, while continuously improving my skills in full stack development and data-driven solutions.